zgfh/pxdocs/content/reference/CLI/role.md

 ```

 ### Role configuration
 A role configuration is comprised of a name and a list of rules.
-Each role has the following:
+Each rule has the following:

 * __Services:__ Which services you want to provide access to.
 * __APIs:__ Which APIs you want to provide access to.
 You can use a simple regular expression to represent multiple APIs. i.e. to allow all enumerate APIs, add an entry `*enumerate*` to your `"apis"` array (see below).